 I just finished a redesign of this site, so it feels like a good time to write down how I actually keep it running.
-The short version is: I do not open a code editor very often.
-I talk to an AI in a Telegram chat, and the AI edits the files, runs the build, and tells me what to commit.
+The short version: I do not open a code editor very often.
+I talk to an AI in a Telegram chat, and it edits the files, runs the build, and tells me what to commit.

 This post is for anyone who has been curious about agentic AI but has not set one up yet.
-I will not go deep into theory.
-I will show what my day to day looks like, what works, and what I would not bother with.
+I am not going to cover the theory.
+I will show what my day to day looks like, what works, and what I would skip.

 Where this started

 I did not start with the blog.
-I started with small offline web apps for my own use.
-A simple calculator for splitting rent.
+I started with small offline web apps for myself.
+A calculator for splitting rent.
 A page to track my car maintenance.
 Little things that took me an hour each and saved me from opening a spreadsheet.
-The point was to ship something useful to myself, fast.
+The point was to ship something useful, fast.

-After a while, I started using the same setup to publish things I cared about.
+After a while I started using the same setup to publish things I cared about.
 Notes from a course I was doing.
 Opinions I wanted to write down.
-That is when I dusted off this old blog and gave it a new breath of life.
-The redesign I just posted about is the result of that.
+That is when I dusted off this old blog.
+The redesign I just posted about is the result.

-The point is: the AI was not added because I wanted to blog with AI.
-The AI was already there from the small app phase.
+So the AI was not added because I wanted to blog with AI.
+It was already there from the small app phase.
 The blog is just another project it helps me maintain.

 The two sites

 I run two static sites.
-They are different in almost every way except that they are both mine.
+Different in almost every way, except that they are both mine.

 This site, mirul.xyz.
 Built with Eleventy.
 Deployed on Cloudflare Pages.
-Has a custom stylesheet, a tags system, an RSS feed, GoatCounter for analytics, the works.
+Custom stylesheet, tags system, RSS feed, GoatCounter for analytics.
 The CSS gets a content hash in the filename so the browser always loads the latest version.
-The build script cleans the output folder before building, or old hashed files pile up.
-AGENTS.md in the repo is excluded from the build because I do not want my notes published.
+The build script cleans the output folder first, or old hashed files pile up.
+AGENTS.md is excluded from the build because I do not want my notes published.

 My other site, amirulabu.github.io.
 Stripped down.
 No framework, no build step.
 The docs/ folder is what GitHub Pages serves.
-That is the whole deployment story.
+There is nothing more to it.
 I push, GitHub serves.
-It is the most boring setup possible and I love it.
+The most boring setup possible.
+I love it.

-The reason I mention both is that the agent has to know the difference.
+I mention both because the agent has to know the difference.
 Different build commands, different deploy steps, different gotchas.
-Forgetting the docs/ thing on the GitHub site would mean my changes never go live.
-Forgetting the clean build on this site would mean stale CSS files accumulating.
-The agent remembers both because I wrote it down once and it has not forgotten.
+Forget the docs/ thing on the GitHub site and my changes never go live.
+Forget the clean build on this site and stale CSS files start accumulating.
+The agent remembers both, because I wrote it down once and it has not forgotten.

 A typical change goes like this.